KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ### How do I get my module presented in the new list?

 Add your module to [the original list in the wiki](https://github.com/MagicMirrorOrg/MagicMirror/wiki/3rd-party-modules).
-Twice a day the new list will be updated based on the original list.
+Once a day the new list will be updated based on the original list.

 ### How do I get my module presented perfectly in the new list?